Commitment to openness and transparency

 - decisions on corporate strategy and organizational structure;

-- appointment and dismissal of Members of Group Management;
+- appointment and dismissal of members of Group Management;

 - structuring of finances and accounting;

-- assessment of the risk management;
+- assessment of risk management;

 - establishment of medium-term planning as well as the annual and investment budgets.